 Ada allows the implementation to choose the order of evaluation of expressions with operands of the same precedence level, the order of association is left-to-right.
 The operands of a binary operation are also evaluated in an arbitrary order, as happens for the parameters of any function call.
 In the case of user-defined operators with side effects on global state, this implementation dependency can cause unpredictability of the side effects.

-6.24.2 Guidance to language users
+6.24.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.24.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.24.5 of ISO/IEC 24772-1:2022;

-Make use of one or more programming guidelines which prohibit functions that modify global state, and can be enforced by static analysis.
+Make use of one or more programming guidelines which prohibit functions that modify global state, and can be enforced by static analysis;

-Minimize use of “in out” and “out” parameters for functions.
+Minimize use of “in out” and “out” parameters for functions;

 Always use brackets to indicate order of evaluation of operators of the same precedence level.